theboss1485/text-editor/README.md

 ## Description

 My motivation to build this project was to gain an understanding of progressive web applications (PWAs).
-I wanted to be able to understand service workers, caching, webpack, and also Indexed DB, and dists.
-I built this project so that I could gain experience with using and coding with caching, webpack, and service workers and dists.
+I wanted to be able to understand service workers, caching, webpack, Indexed DB, and dists.
+I built this project so that I could gain experience with using caching, webpack, and service workers and dists, as well as Indexed DB.
 This project solves the problem of an employee at a company needing a simple text editing application to be able to do something like keep track of notes.
 The user can even use this application if his or her internet connection goes down, since it can be installed on the desktop.
-For this project, I learned how to create a PWA, I learned something about how to use service workers and caching.
+For this project, I learned how to create a PWA, and I also learned something about how to use service workers and caching.
 I took starter code that OSU gave and added to it to create this application.

 ## Table of Contents (Optional)